HenrikSZ/HenrikSZ/README.md

 My name is Henrik and I am a 2nd year CS Student at the University of Toronto Mississauga (UTM).
 Originally from Germany, I study in Canada as an International Scholar Award recipient.
-I am also Teaching Assisstant for CSC148 (Intro to CS) at UTM.
+I am a Teaching Assisstant for CSC148 (Intro to CS) at UTM and work student in Team Alphawit, a healthcare startup in the UofT Hatchery Incubator.

 ## What I know